Summary of Written Senate Testimony by Cheryl DeMars, President and CEO, The Alliance, Madison, Wis.

 We are using three approaches to impact health care costs.

-- Pooling our purchasing power to contract directly with providers enables us to create a network of providers that give our employees access to the doctors and hospitals they want to see at rates that are competitive in our market.
+- Pooling our purchasing power to contract directly with providers enables us to create a network of providers that gives our employees access to the doctors and hospitals they want to see at rates that are competitive in our market.
 Our goal is to buy health care based on value — balancing quality and appropriateness with cost.
-We build partnerships with the hospitals and clinicians in our communities because we know that improving health care value is a team sport.
+We build partnerships with the hospitals and clinicians in our communities, because we know that improving health care value is a team sport.
 Provider consolidation is a threat to this strategy.

 - Investing in high-value primary care – primary care has the potential to improve health and lower costs, but our current delivery system often falls short of this promise.
 To close this gap, some employers are creating workplace-based primary care clinics with great success.
 The Alliance is pursuing “shared-site” clinics to help smaller employers enjoy these same benefits.
 We are also developing new payment models to encourage high-value primary care within the delivery system.

-- Moving market share to high-value providers improves value by using providers who deliver good care at a lower cost.
+- Moving market share to high value providers improves value by using providers who deliver good care at a lower cost.
 The Alliance QualityPath® program has used this strategy to save more than $1.5 million in three years on total hip replacements, knee replacements, and CT and MRI scans.
 Hospitals and doctors apply for the program and must prove the quality and appropriateness of their care on national quality measures.
 They must also adopt practices that reduce unnecessary care and agree to a lower bundled price backed by a warranty.
 Employers encourage their employees to use these providers by reducing or eliminating their out-of-pocket costs.

 To support these strategies and other employer efforts, The Alliance asks the Senate HELP Committee to consider five priority policy issues:

 - Make timely information on health care cost and quality more available so that employers and their employees can understand and use the information.